polyaxon/polyaxon/docs/templates/experimentation/save_resume_restart.md

 you only need to specify the top-level directory in which the Estimator stores its information, This is done by assigning a value to the optional `model_dir` argument of any Estimator's constructor.

-In this case of Polyaxon you should assign provided path `POLYAXON_OUTPUTS_PATH`, e.g.
+In the case of Polyaxon you should assign provided path `POLYAXON_OUTPUTS_PATH`, e.g.

 ```python
 classifier = tf.estimator.DNNClassifier(